mohammedLamine/CarlaSumoArtery-CoSimulation/README.md

 - Connect as a Carla client:
   - ```cd to parent folder of carla and simulation_modules```
   - ```python3.7 synchro_client.py```
+    - Note: You may have face some permission denied error on an artery file named run_artery.sh.
+Ensure to allow executing files as a programm (Right click on the file > Properties > Permissions > Execute (check the box)

 ## Adding new security features